openedx/edx-platform/docs/en_us/course_authors/source/common_problems.rst

 **Checkbox** doesn't appear in the list of common problem types.
 To create a checkbox problem, you'll click **Blank Common Problem**.)

-To add labels to these problems, enclose the text that you want to use as a label in two sets of angle brackets (<<>>).
+To add labels to these problems, enclose the text that you want to use as a label in two sets of angle brackets (<<>>)

+Just in case you want to see the XML, we've provided it

 .. _Checkbox: